Career Planning and Decision Making

-The Career Development Center and the Advising Center have developed “What can I do with a Major in…?" web pages and pamphlets that specifically address majors at Purchase College.
-Visit any major in the sidebar to find out about the Purchase major, acquired skills, organizations that hire, career titles, job search links and more!
+The Career Development Center and the Advising Center have developed “Exploring Major and Career Possibilities" web pages that specifically address majors at Purchase College.
+Visit any major in the sidebar to find out about the Purchase major, career possibilities, job search links and more!
 For more information on specific majors, please visit the 8 Semester Graduation Plan page for majors you are exploring.

 Myths about Majors

 Many college students think that an academic major exists for every career field.
 Therefore, if you commit to a major, you will be committing to a corresponding career field.

 Contrary to myth, a major studied does not always correspond to a particular career.
 Some career choices, however, are certainly strongly shaped by a specific undergraduate major or academic training in a specific field.
 For example, If you plan to become a dancer, dance training and study will provide you with the intensive training you will need to pursue and succeed in this career.
 Similarly a major in Music for a music career is certainly helpful.
 For those who plan to teach, an Education major would surely be an asset.
 However, many career fields don’t always require a specific major.
 People who have specific majors don't always use them as commonly expected.